-A few days ago a weird thing happened in Ingham, Far North Queensland, Australia.
+A weird thing once happened in Ingham, Far North Queensland, Australia.
 Hundreds of thousands of “flying foxes,” also known as fruit bats, swarmed the town center in the mid-morning and flew around in what one resident described as “a bat tornado.”

 “It’s like a bat tornado over the town,” Ingham resident Adam Kaurila told A Current Affair.